PermutaTriangle/Tilings/README.rst

        | | | | | | | | | |

-You might be interested in righting the system of equations.
-You can use the ``get_equations`` which returns an iterator of the equations.
+You can use the ``get_equations`` method which returns an iterator for the system of equations implied by the specification.

 .. code:: python